JavaScript Optimization

 How to Use JavaScript Optimization

-1. Audit Your JavaScript: Use tools like Google Lighthouse or WebPageTest to identify slow scripts and bottlenecks.
+- Audit Your JavaScript: Use tools like Google Lighthouse or WebPageTest to identify slow scripts and bottlenecks.
 2. Implement Code Splitting: Utilize frameworks such as Webpack or Rollup to split your JavaScript bundles, loading critical scripts upfront and deferring non-essential ones.
 For instance, defer chat widget scripts until user interaction.
 3. Minify and Compress: Use tools like Terser or UglifyJS to minify code, and serve compressed files via Gzip or Brotli.
-4. Leverage Asynchronous Loading: Use async or defer attributes on script tags to prevent render-blocking.
-5. Monitor Impact: Integrate Causality Engine to measure the causal impact of optimization on metrics like conversion rate and average order value.
+4. Use Asynchronous Loading: Use async or defer attributes on script tags to prevent render-blocking.
+5. Monitor Impact: Integrate Causality Engine to measure the causal impact of improvement on metrics like conversion rate and average order value.
 6. Continuous Testing: Regularly test across devices and network speeds, especially mobile, as many e-commerce customers shop on smartphones.
-7. Optimize Third-Party Scripts: Audit and limit third-party JavaScript (e.g., analytics, ads) as they can degrade performance.
+7. Improve Third-Party Scripts: Audit and limit third-party JavaScript (e.g., analytics, ads) as they can degrade performance.
 Following these steps ensures your e-commerce site remains fast and competitive.

 Industry Benchmarks